perfanalytics/pose2sim/README.md

   Run it only when your cameras are moved or changed.
 If they are not, just copy a previous calibration.toml file into your new calibration folder.
 - `Pose2Sim.poseEstimation()`:
   - **Use your GPU**: This makes pose estimation significantly faster, without any impact on accuracy.
 See [Installation](#installation) section for more information.
   - Set `det_frequency = 100` in Config.toml.
-Do not run the person detector every frame.
-Run it once, and then track the bounding boxes, which is much faster (pose estimation will still be run every frame): .\
+Run the bounding box detector and the pose estimator on the first frame; for all subsequent frames, only run pose estimation: \
   *150 s -> 30 s on my laptop with the Demo videos*
   - Use `mode = 'lightweight'`: Will use a lighter version of RTMPose, which is faster but less accurate\
   *30 s -> 20 s*